-All products in Orgran’s range are both plant-based and gluten-free, and its 200g pack of egg replacer contains the equivalent of 66 eggs.
+All products in Orgran’s range are both plant-based and gluten-free.
+Additionally, its 200g pack of egg replacer contains the equivalent of 66 eggs.

-The product is perfect to use for cakes, muffins, and other baked goods, and is available to buy from stockists like Woolworths and Drakes.
+The product is perfect to use for cakes, muffins, and other baked goods.
+It’s available to buy from stockists like Woolworths and Drakes.

 Bob’s Red Mill